LAST UPDATED: 2/16/26 – Comprehensive Arches National Park Guide

 Because of its location, Arches National Park can get quite hot during the summer months and rather chilly during the winter months.
 Before planning your trip to see Arches National Park, take into account the monthly temperature averages listed below.

-As you can see by the chart, I have included in my Arches National Park guide below, the summer months of June thru August can be very hot, with temperatures reaching over 100 degrees Fahrenheit.
+As you can see by the chart, I have included in my Arches National Park guide below, the summer months of June through August can be very hot, with temperatures reaching over 100 degrees Fahrenheit.
 If you don’t like hot temperatures, you should avoid visiting during these months.

 Average Precipitation (Inches)